General Child Neurology

 Histopathologically, the lesions of radiation necrosis predominantly affect white matter.
 Vascular changes include vessel wall hyalinization, thickening and fibrinoid necrosis, fibrinous exudates, vascular hemorrhage, and thrombosis.
 These changes affect the small arteries and arterioles.
 Demyelination is also evident.

 Dementia.
-Associated with diffuse leukoencephalopathy, with or without radionecrosis, is a devastating dementia syndrome (72).
+Associated with diffuse leukoencephalopathy, with or without radionecrosis, is a devastating dementia syndrome (75).
 The dementia is typically a subcortical dementia characterized by deficits in memory, attention, and intellectual function.
 Gait disturbance, urinary incontinence, and personality changes may occur.
 Cortical functions such as praxis and language are relatively spared.
 Typical onset is within two years of radiation exposure, and the course is usually progressive.
-A large meta-analysis of the literature found an incidence of post-radiation dementia to be 12% (18).
+A large meta-analysis of the literature found an incidence of post-radiation dementia to be 12% (19).
 Risk factors are the same as for leukoencephalopathy, including radiation dose, fractions size, volume of brain irradiated, older age, and concomitant chemotherapy.
-Methylphenidate and anticholinesterases such as donepezil are sometimes used for symptomatic relief (101).
-As the survival of brain tumor patients improves, an increasing number develop impairment of normal cerebrospinal fluid reabsorption through arachnoid granulations.
+Methylphenidate and anticholinesterases such as donepezil are sometimes used for symptomatic relief (104).
+As the survival of patients with brain tumors improves, an increasing number develop impairment of normal cerebrospinal fluid reabsorption through arachnoid granulations.
 This leads to a communicating hydrocephalus with cognitive impairment, gait unsteadiness, and urinary symptoms.
-Some of these patients may benefit from placement of a ventriculoperitoneal shunt (108).
+Some of these patients may benefit from placement of a ventriculoperitoneal shunt (111).

 Mild to moderate cognitive impairment.
 Cognitive dysfunction, characterized by prominent dysfunction of short-term memory, is perhaps the most common sequelae of radiotherapy.
-Cranial radiotherapy, even with newer methods, can cause a debilitating cognitive decline in both children (113; 40; 109; 120) and adults (41; 67).
+Cranial radiotherapy, even with newer methods, can cause a debilitating cognitive decline in both children (116; 41; 112; 123) and adults (42; 70).
 Months to years after cranial radiation exposure, patients exhibit progressive deficits in short-term memory, spatial relations, visual motor processing, quantitative skills, and attention.
 Hippocampal dysfunction is a prominent feature of these neuropsychological sequelae.
-In fact, the severity of the cognitive deterioration was found in one study to depend on the radiation dosage delivered to the left hippocampus, thalamus, and frontal lobes (41).
-According to Day and colleagues, there is some evidence that memantine may help prevent cognitive deficits for adults with brain metastases receiving cranial irradiation, and there is evidence that donepezil may have a role in treating cognitive deficits in adults with primary or metastatic brain tumors who have been treated with cranial irradiation (20).
+In fact, the severity of the cognitive deterioration was found in one study to depend on the radiation dosage delivered to the left hippocampus, thalamus, and frontal lobes (42).
+According to Day and colleagues, there is some evidence that memantine may help prevent cognitive deficits for adults with brain metastases receiving cranial irradiation, and there is evidence that donepezil may have a role in treating cognitive deficits in adults with primary or metastatic brain tumors who have been treated with cranial irradiation (21).
 Patient withdrawal affected the statistical power of both studies.
+It has more recently been suggested that demyelination plays a role in the evolution of late cognitive sequelae and dementia associated with radiation therapy for brain tumors, and that “remyelinative therapies,” such as those used in multiple sclerosis, may be helpful (46).

 Rarely, sarcomas involving the skull base, calvaria, or dura may occur.
 Osteosarcoma, fibrosarcoma, and chondrosarcoma have been reported.

 Chemotherapy.
 Chemotherapy-induced cognitive impairment is common in patients with systemic cancer.
-It has been termed “chemofog” or “chemobrain” and is characterized by deficits in memory function and concentration (08; 48; 62).
+It has been termed “chemofog” or “chemobrain” and is characterized by deficits in memory function and concentration (08; 50; 65).
 Cognitive impairment is common, as well, in patients with CNS malignancy treated with chemotherapy.
 Like CNS toxicity of cranial or neck radiation therapy, CNS toxicity of chemotherapy can develop acutely, after a brief latency, or after a long latency.
-It can include dysfunctional information processing, executive function, psychomotor speed, and attention (30; 75).
-It is often difficult to ascribe neurotoxicity to a particular chemotherapeutic agent or even to chemotherapy in general, as brain tumor patients most often undergo co-temporal multimodal therapies.
+It can include dysfunctional information processing, executive function, psychomotor speed, and attention (31; 78).
+It is often difficult to ascribe neurotoxicity to a particular chemotherapeutic agent or even to chemotherapy in general, as patients with brain tumors most often undergo co-temporal multimodal therapies.

-Studies of GD2-CAR-T cells in animal models of diffuse pontine glioma did not reveal cytokine release syndrome, even with systemic administration (76), suggesting that this effect depends on the neoplastic immune cells and their secretion or release on lysis of cytokines.
+Studies of GD2-CAR-T cells in animal models of diffuse pontine glioma did not reveal cytokine release syndrome, even with systemic administration (79), suggesting that this effect depends on the neoplastic immune cells and their secretion or release on lysis of cytokines.
 However, mice bearing intracranial human glioma xenografts and treated with systemic GD2-CAR-T cells developed brainstem inflammatory changes, including T-cell infiltration, which resulted in hydrocephalus.
-Three clinical trials of HER-2-, EGFR-, or IL13R-directed CAR-T cells, respectively, in patients with brain tumors are currently recruiting subjects (28).
+Three clinical trials of HER-2-, EGFR-, or IL13R-directed CAR-T cells, respectively, in patients with brain tumors have been recruiting subjects (29).

 Systemic toxicities of CAR-T cells include fevers, hypotension, hypoxia, end organ dysfunction, cytopenias, coagulopathy, and hemophagocytic lymphohistiocytosis.
 Neurologic toxicities include encephalopathy, cognitive dysfunction, dysphasias, seizures, and cerebral edema (10).